-Early on the morning of August 29, 2005 Hurricane Katrina, a monster storm was making landfall along the Mississippi and Louisiana coastline, the massive storm entered the gulf as a category 3 storm days before.
-The warm waters of the Gulf stalled the storm a bit, but during that time the Hurricane Katrina nearly doubled in size.
+Early on the morning of August 29, 2005, Hurricane Katrina, a monster storm was making landfall along the Mississippi and Louisiana coastline, the massive storm entered the gulf as a category 3 storm days before.
+The warm waters of the Gulf stalled the storm a bit, but during that time Katrina nearly doubled in size.
 The storm then began to intensify over the warm Gulf Loop Current and in just 9 hours the category 3 storm was now a Category 5 monster approximately 400 miles wide.

 I remember checking the internet and news that morning, waiting to see if the storm had hit, how bad it was, if people were ok?
-Over the next few hours and following days the brutality of the storm started to surface in all media outlets, people were not OK.
+Over the next few hours and following days, the brutality of the storm started to surface in all media outlets, people were not OK.
 Weeks after the storm made landfall there were constant requests for aid, both monetary and volunteers needed as well.
-I was going through a divorce at the time so money was tight and I was uptight, luckily I had an understanding boss, he was well aware of the situation in the gulf and 7 weeks after Katrina made landfall I was headed to Gulfport Mississippi as a Red Cross Volunteer.
+I was going through a divorce at the time so money was tight and I was uptight, luckily I had an understanding boss, he was well aware of the situation in the gulf, and 7 weeks after Katrina made landfall I was headed to Gulfport Mississippi as a Red Cross Volunteer.

 The Red Cross encouraged everyone to keep a diary or notebook while deployed, I don’t write much but I kept notes every day……….and carried a camera.
-The images are scanned from film prints, not the best quality, I was not shooting much back then, I did have a digital DSLR but for packing/travel purposes I took a compact film camera.
+The images are scanned from film prints, not the best quality, I was not shooting much back then, and I did have a digital DSLR but for packing/travel purposes I took a compact film camera.

 This is my 2005 disaster deployment, what I did, what I felt, what I saw…and folks I met along the way